 Applications for admission to the aerospace engineering graduate program are accepted at any time and reviewed when complete.
 Students may take up to 9 credits as a non-degree seeking student, so it is possible to begin your studies before formal admittance into the program.
-Admission and application procedures for the Mechanical Engineering graduate program can be found on the Graduate College website and on the aerospace engineering department website.
+Admission and application procedures for the Aerospace Engineering graduate program can be found on the Graduate College website

 Each Master’s degree requires:

 - Minimum of 30 semester hours of graduate credits in research and/or course work.

 - The Master of Science degree program is research oriented and requires a thesis.

 - The Master of Engineering programs include more course work in exchange for less research experience.

 Hui Hu, Martin C. Jischke Professor, Associate Chair for Graduate Education